VisionLearningGroup/visda-2019-public/semisupervised/README.md

 In the test phase, you will be given the similar txt files.
 Of course, target_unl.txt will not include ground truth label in the test phase.

-## Baselines and Rules
-This repo includes baselines "S+T", "ENT", "MME".

-- "S+T" is the model trained with source examples and labeled target examples.
-This model does not use any adaptation method.

-- "ENT" is the model trained with unlabeled target examples using entropy minimization in addition to labeled source and target examples

-- "MME" is a method for semi-supervised domain adaptation ([arxiv](https://arxiv.org/abs/1904.06487)).
-This method utilizes domain-adaptive entropy minimization.

 ## Training